yurilaaziz/config42/README.md

 [![codecov](https://codecov.io/gh/yurilaaziz/config42/branch/master/graph/badge.svg)](https://codecov.io/gh/yurilaaziz/config42)
 # Config42

-The config-manager package is a complete configuration reader and manager.
-It aims to read the configuration data from different sources :a memory dict object, an external file ( YAML, JSON, INI, PYTHON Object ), an SQL data base (postgres, mysql, oracle) or Key value data store data store ( Etcd )
+Config42  is a complete configuration reader and manager.
+It aims to read the configuration from different sources: a memory Dict object, an external file ( YAML, JSON, INI, PYTHON Object ), an SQL database (Postgres, MySQL, Oracle) alternatively, Key-value data store ( Etcd )

 It is designed to be extensible.
+Different handlers could support another data store.
-Other data store could be supported by different handlers, All PR are welcome.
+All PR are welcome.

 ## Install